Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ## Component State Changes

-This section is the migragation reference for tests that update state directly, such as:
+This section is the migration reference for tests that update state directly, such as:

 - Calling `setState` on a component instance
 - Setting state equal to a new value directly